 Co-founder at Movinhand & Enrollhand

-5 Tested Marketing Steps Guaranteed To Boost Your Enrollment12 min read
+5 Tested Marketing Steps Guaranteed To Boost Your Enrollment13 min read

-Despite the negative trend, there is a way to not only survive, but thrive in this current climate.
+Despite the negative outlook, there is a way to not only survive but thrive in this current climate.

 You need to step up your student recruitment game.

-In this article, we will reveal the art and science of student recruitment by taking you through five simple marketing strategies that will have parents begging you to educate their child.
+In this article, we will reveal the art and science of student recruitment by taking you through five simple marketing strategies that will have parents knocking on your door.

 First, let’s get some background.

-Despite this, some private schools have seen an upsurge in enrollment.
+However, some schools have only some (or even none) of those things and have seen an upsurge in enrollment.
 They aren’t just surviving, they’re doing even better than before.
 How is this possible?

-Essentially, these private schools have adjusted their strategies.
+Essentially, these schools have adjusted their strategies.
 They’ve invested in enrollment campaigns.
-Successful schools are investing between 1.5% and 2.5% of their annual budget in enrollment marketing, and it’s paying off big time.
+Successful schools are investing between 2.5% and 10% of their annual budget in enrollment marketing, and it’s paying off big time.